Baptiste-Hdsa/IDS-Intrusion-Detection-System-/README.md

 ### Attack Scenarios Explained

 I have developed a script in Bash and Python, but I prefer not to publish for safety.
-However, you can create your own script with the internet and some tools like Nmap as a basis.
+However, you can create your own script with the internet or just use Nmap.
 I write this list just to know which attack you can develop and which IDS can detect.

 1. `Warmup baseline (Isolation Forest training)`
 Sends mixed benign-like UDP/TCP traffic on common service ports (53, 80, 443, 5353).